Laredo Trent never expected to be drawn into a war between the ranchers in the valley.

 "If you are friendly you can and be welcome.
 If you have other thoughts you better be ready to pay the fiddler for the dance."
 I replied back.

 Chuckling followed the old cowboy into the light.
-He looked tough as rawhide and stepping down he cared for his horse first.
+He looked tough as a rawhide and stepping down he cared for his horse first.
 I liked him already.
-Afterwards he saunterd up on slightly bowed legs and dropped his saddle onto the ground.
+Afterward he sauntered up on slightly bowed legs and dropped his saddle onto the ground.

 "Smelled your coffee from a ways off and my mouth started watering.
 I ran out of the makings yesterday." he said.